ULHPC/ulhpc-docs/docs/systems/aion/index.md

 ### Cooling

-The BullSequana XH2000 is a fan less innovative cooling solution which is ultra-energy-efficient (targetting a PUE very close to 1) using an enhanced version of the Bull [Direct Liquid Cooling (DLC)](../../data-center/index.md#direct-liquid-cooling) technology.
+The BullSequana XH2000 is a fan less innovative cooling solution which is ultra-energy-efficient (targeting a PUE very close to 1) using an enhanced version of the Bull [Direct Liquid Cooling (DLC)](../../data-center/index.md#direct-liquid-cooling) technology.
 A separate **hot**-water circuit minimizes the total energy consumption of a system.
 For more information: see [[Direct] Liquid Cooling](../../data-center/index.md#direct-liquid-cooling).

 The illustration on the right shows an exploded view of a compute blade with the cold plate and heat spreaders.